 2. How Long Will My First SSDI Payment Take?

 Six months after your SSDI application date is the soonest you’ll get your first Oregon disability payment.
 The SSA takes 3-5 months to process SSDI claims for Oregon disability.
 That’s partly due to the five-month waiting period required under federal law.
-Still, you should know that just 20% of SSDI applicants get approved for benefits the first time they apply.
+Still, you should know that just 20% of SSDI applicants get approved the first time they apply.
 Having a lawyer file your SSDI claim nearly triples your chances for winning Oregon disability benefits.
 All Oregon disability attorneys work on contingency.
-That means you won’t pay any fees unless the SSDI program awards you Oregon disability benefits.
+That means you won’t pay any fees unless the SSDI program awards you benefits.

 On average, SSDI claims for Oregon disability benefits currently take 400 days to process statewide.
 If you apply on your own without a lawyer, you could wait 18 months or longer for your first check.
 If you’re denied, you have 60 more days to appeal that decision in writing.

 The first appeal step is called reconsideration, which adds another 100 days to your wait time (on average).
 The SSA only approves about 2% of SSDI claims for Oregon disability benefits at this stage.
 If denied, your next appeal involves scheduling a hearing before an Administrative Law Judge (ALJ).
 The SSDI program approves about 9% of Oregon disability applicants after their ALJ hearing.
 But the time you’ll wait just to plead your case varies, depending on where you live.
 In Eugene, you have just 10 months to wait for your appeals court date to arrive.
 But in Portland, it’ll take at least 13 months before you can plead your case.
-If that judge approves you for Oregon disability, you’ll wait 18+ months from your filing date for benefits!
+If that judge approves your request for benefits, you’ll wait 18+ months from your filing date!

 3. How Much Money Does the SSDI Program Usually Pay Each Month?